 A psychological thriller whose bogeyman remained comatose, Patrick was loosely inspired by a true story and starred Susan Penhaligon as nurse Kathy Jacquard who recently separated from her husband and returned to the workforce, landing a job at a small private hospital.

-There, she forms a strange psychic bond with the eponymous patient (Robert Thompson), who hovers somewhere between life and death three years after killing his mother and her lover in the film’s unsettling prologue.
+There, she forms a strange psychic bond with the eponymous patient (Robert Thompson), who hovers somewhere between life and death three years after killing his mother and her lover – by throwing a glowing electric heater into the bath they are sharing – in the film’s unsettling prologue.

-As the people in Kathy’s life begin to suffer strange injuries, droll chief clinician Dr. Roget (Robert Helpmann) attempts to destroy Patrick, only to come face to face with the killer’s awesome psychokinetic power.
+As the people in Kathy’s life begin to suffer strange injuries, droll chief clinician Dr Roget (Robert Helpmann) attempts to destroy Patrick – who he describes as “160lb of limp meat hanging from a comatose brain” – only to come face to face with the killer’s awesome psychokinetic power.

 Characters are developed well beyond usual fright-flick archetypes, Everett De Roche’s script is surprisingly vivid and punchy, the performances are strong, and Richard Franklin’s direction is elegant and suspenseful, relying on mood and atmosphere rather than blood and gore.

-Unfortunately, Patrick has one huge drawback.
+Patrick is a lot more fun than most Australian films.
+Unfortunately, it has one huge drawback.
 The killer is in a coma . . .

 By the time Patrick is reduced to telepathically hurling a flower pot across his room, the film has long since crossed the line separating scary from silly.

 Director Richard Franklin was candid about how much he stole from Psycho (1960).
 It obviously paid off as, largely on the basis of Patrick, Franklin was hired to helm Psycho II (1983).